Cybernorms group: Collaboration with Pirate Bay

 On April 18, 2011, the torrent site The Pirate Bay renamed itself to "Research Bay," a display of their collaboration with the Cybernorms group.
 The Pirate Bay encouraged its users to take a sociological survey about file-sharing related issues.
 Private information was promised not to be released.
 The survey, powered by Questback queried participants about what media they were most likely to share, and what sources they use to download besides The Pirate Bay.
-Questions including asking about uploading practices to P2P networks and how much they use free streaming media services to watch TV, films, and listen to music.
-The survey's stated purpose was to understand online norms and values, which, the website goes on to say, is essential to developing relevant and effective laws and policies.
+Questions included asking about uploading practices to P2P networks and how much they use free streaming media services to watch TV, films, and listen to music.
+The survey's stated purpose was to understand online norms and values, which the website goes on to say is essential to developing relevant and effective laws and policies.
 Another purpose of the survey was to help researchers to better understand habits and norms within the file-sharing community.

-In early May 2012 the Cybernorms Research Group made a second major survey study, using the user base of The Pirate Bay to deepen their understanding of the file-sharing community.
+In early May 2012, the Cybernorms Research Group made a second major survey study, using the user base of The Pirate Bay to deepen their understanding of the file-sharing community.

 Publicity

 The research group made the news in March 2009 when it found that millions of file-sharers hid their identities online.
 Its research showed that 10 percent of all Swedes between the ages of 15 and 25 were taking measures to protect themselves against increasing online surveillance.

 They also made news in their collaborative survey with Pirate Bay.
-The Pirate Bay had been a partner from the start but that was the first time the site’s users were being asked to participate.
+Although The Pirate Bay had been a partner from the start, this was the first time the site’s users were being asked to participate.